Harleenajimal/Heart-Disease-Risk-Prediction-using-EDA-and-Dashboards/README.md

-# Heart-Disease-Risk-Prediction-using-EDA-and-Dashboards
+# Heart-Disease-Risk-Prediction-using-EDA, ML-and- Power BI Dashboards
 Can data predict a heart attack before it strikes?
 This project explores that question with the power of EDA and dashboards.

-This project focuses on the Exploratory Data Analysis (EDA) and dashboard visualization of a heart disease dataset to uncover critical health indicators related to cardiovascular risk.
+This project explores the application of Exploratory Data Analysis (EDA) and Machine Learning (ML) to predict heart disease risk using patient medical profiles.
+Using Python and Power BI, we analyzed health-related data and built an end-to-end workflow — from identifying risk indicators to training a predictive model and visualizing results.

 ✅ Objectives
-To explore and understand the patterns in heart disease-related data.
+Explore and understand patterns in heart disease data through EDA

-To identify significant features like chest pain type, maximum heart rate, and ST depression that influence heart disease risk.
+Identify key features such as chest pain type, ST depression, and max heart rate

+Train and evaluate a classification model to predict heart disease presence

-To create a Power BI dashboard that presents these insights in a clear, interactive, and stakeholder-friendly format.
+Build an interactive Power BI dashboard for presenting insights and predictions

 🛠️ Tools & Technologies
 Python (Jupyter Notebook)

-Libraries: Pandas, NumPy, Matplotlib, Seaborn
+Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

-Power BI for dashboard creation
+Power BI for dashboard development

-MS Excel for data review
+MS Excel (for quick data views)

+🧠 Machine Learning Pipeline
+We implemented a Logistic Regression model to predict whether a patient has heart disease (binary classification):

+Steps included:

+Preprocessing: removing duplicates, encoding categorical variables, and scaling features

+Splitting data into train and test sets (80/20)

+Training a Logistic Regression classifier

+Evaluating the model using accuracy, precision, recall, and F1-score

+Exporting predictions for use in the Power BI dashboard

+📌 Accuracy Achieved: ~85%
+📄 Exported CSV file: heart_predictions.csv (used in Power BI for visual risk segmentation)

-📈 Key Highlights
+📈 Dashboard Highlights
-Cleaned and preprocessed a real-world heart disease dataset.

-Performed univariate, bivariate, and multivariate EDA.

-Created visualizations including count plots, box plots, scatter plots, and correlation heatmaps.

-Developed a Power BI dashboard to interactively analyze risk by gender, age, chest pain type, and more.

-📊 Dashboard Insights
-Patients with asymptomatic chest pain types showed the highest likelihood of heart disease.

-Lower maximum heart rate and higher ST depression (oldpeak) were linked with increased heart disease risk.

-The interactive dashboard allows filtering by features like age group and gender, enabling dynamic data exploration.
+Risk distribution by age group, gender, and chest pain type

+Filters to dynamically explore health trends

+Pie charts, bar graphs, and numeric cards to visualize key insights

+Visual summary of predicted heart disease risk

 🎯 Outcome
 Built a robust EDA pipeline and translated results into a compelling dashboard.